MicrosoftDocs/windows-itpro-docs/windows/configure/mobile-lockdown-designer.md

 author: jdeckerMS
 ---

-# Use the Lockdown Designer app to configure Windows 10 Mobile devices
+# Use the Lockdown Designer app to create a Lockdown XML file

 ![Lockdown Designer in the Store](images/ldstore.png)